 An important requirement for windows in your home is that they can act as an exit in case of a fire or other emergency.

-As most fires in the home occur at night, typical exit points may become blocked before you become aware of danger.
+As most fires in the home occur at night, typical exit points may become blocked before you become aware of the danger.

-Egress windows are a specially designed type of window that provide a safe exit from a room when doors and other exits are blocked.
+Egress windows are a specially designed type of window that provides a safe exit from a room when doors and other exits are blocked.
 These are hinged at the top and open outward, allowing easy exit and protecting against tampering from the outside.

 Having an egress window for each area of your home without an easily established exit is the best way to ensure your safety.